gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 Once in BEAUTi...

-File > Import Data
+**File > Import Data**

-Now navigate to the directory where you put the files from Google Drive.
+Now navigate to the directory where you put the files from Google Drive (Desktop/GDW_Data/BEAST_Part1)..
 	Select *PLVAB_aln.nex*

 You should see a summary of the file that you loaded under the *Partitions* tab.
 Don’t worry about the details now.
 If you don’t get an error message you’re doing well.

 If you want to get complicated later on and analyze multiple data sets (i.e. different loci) or simultaneously analyze non-genetic traits you would import those additional data sets here before moving on.
+Each data set would be imported as a different data partition so you would see multiple lines hear with each line describing a data partition to be analyzed.

 The *Taxa* tab is primarily used when you want to estimate certain aspects of evolutionary history of pre-defined groups of related taxa.
-We won’t use this today...but feel free to explore later:)
+We won’t use this today...but feel free to explore later :)

 Select the *Tips* tab